 Awareness and perception growth can occur in great leaps and bounds.
 We look forward to those Eureka experiences.
 However, progress is made in small, incremental steps.
 That is why keeping a spiritual journal is important.
 It shows us our incremental growth as well as our roadblocks.

-Walking the path often puts you at odds with the status quo.
+Walking the path can put you at odds with the status quo.
 It’s an excellent way to tell if you are indeed forging your way.
 So, it is prudent to share your quest only with those who understand your freedom.
 The world needs more freethinkers who can live in a culture obsessed with sectarian division, commercialism, patriotism, and nationalism but find ways to navigate beyond these ideologies.

 Roadblocks on The Path